luxi-huang/NotAnyMike.github.io/_posts/2017-12-18-Solving-CarRacing.md

 ## Training

 The training usually takes several hours, but after 30 minutes of training, we can see significant results.
-I trained the model for around 3 million steps in 4 parallel environments, which depending on the hardware specifications can take around 6 hours (have in mind that the environment I used also comes with extra features which make it slower than the default one), in general I used an i7 8-th generation and a RTX-2080 graphics card.
+I trained the model for around 10 million steps in 6 parallel environments, which depending on the hardware specifications can take around 12 hours (have in mind that the environment I used also comes with extra features which make it slower than the default one), in general I used an i7 8-th generation and a RTX-2080 graphics card.

-You can download the weights from [here](https://drive.google.com/file/d/1r3Z6xEbrNvstSzHbMbJoPSAxVIsOF8vH/view?usp=sharing){:target="_blank"}, the model uses the default configuration for the Value and Q functions in PPO2 from stable-baseline which is only a 2 conv layers (if you are going to use it don't forget the `NHWC` configuration).
+You can download the weights from [here](https://github.com/NotAnyMike/gym/blob/master/car_racing_weights.pkl){:target="_blank"}, the model uses the default configuration for the Value and Q functions in PPO2 from stable-baseline which is only a 2 conv layers.

 ## Installation and running